 The artist's studio often carries powerful myths.
 Bacon's studio suggests obsession, excess, and psychological intensity; Warhol's Factory stages production as spectacle, circulation, and brand.
 The shed belongs to neither model.
 It is not theatrical, industrial, or mythologised.
 It is intimate, provisional, durational, and attentive.

 In this space, practice does not depend on spectacle.
-It unfolds through repetition, care, and small acts of maintenance.
-The shed offers a quieter model of artistic labour: one rooted in persistence rather than performance, in attention rather than display.
-It becomes a site where autonomy is not grand or absolute, but fragile — sustained through daily gestures that resist the demands of acceleration and visibility.
+It unfolds through repetition, care, and small acts of maintenance — a quieter model of artistic labour rooted in persistence rather than performance, in attention rather than display.
+Autonomy here is not grand or absolute, but fragile: sustained through daily gestures that resist the demands of acceleration and visibility.

 Sanctuary and Quiet Autonomy